Room, board, textbooks, social activities and more make college costs jump.

 Transportation costs in college widely vary based on the types of transportation available to you.

 Have a car?
 Remember to budget for gas and insurance bills.
 Attending college in a town with public transit?
 Each ride costs money (although students sometimes get a discount).
 Plan to bike around campus?
-It’s a one-time investment, but you’ll need to purchase a bicycle and sturdy lock.
+It’s a one-time investment, but you’ll need to purchase a bicycle and sturdy lock, and you may need repairs at some point.

 If you plan to attend college several states (or even an ocean) away, you’ll probably need to plan for an even bigger expense: airplane, bus or train tickets home during the holidays.